Germany's Left party tops Thuringia election, AfD surges to second — exit poll | DW | 27.10.2019

 The Left party is set for victory in the German state of Thuringia, exit polls showed for the regional assembly.
 The far-right AfD also marked a successful night, doubling its score from five years ago.

-Voters in the eastern German state of Thuringia made the Left party the dominant political force in the state parliament, according to ARD projections on Sunday.
+Voters in the eastern German state of Thuringia boosted the far-right Alternative for Germany (AfD) in the regional elections on Sunday, according to ARD projections, but it is the Left party that will remain the dominant political force in the state.

-The Left party is forecast to take 29.5% of support in the state, which was once part of the Communist-ruled DDR.
-The far-right AfD party is predicted to take 24% of the vote, making it the second-largest party in the assembly.
+The Left party is forecast to win 30.6% of votes in the state that was once part of the communist former East Germany.
+The far-right AfD party is predicted to take nearly 24% of the vote, making it the second-largest party in the assembly — and pushing German Chancellor Angela Merkel's CDU party into third place.

 The turnout for the Thuringia polls was unusually high.
 Around 66% of the state's 1.7 million voters cast their ballots, compared to less than 53% five years ago.
 Postal votes were not included in the statistics.